dy/spect/readme.md

 ### `.run( fn?, deps? )` - run aspect

-Rerenders aspect.
-If `fn` isn't provided, rerenders all aspects.
+(re-)Run assigned aspects.
+If `fn` isn't provided, rerenders all aspects. `deps` control the conditions when the aspect must be rerun, they take same signature as `useEffect` hook.

 ```js
 let foo = spect({})